dsiefert/day-planner/README.md

 Specify your preferred interval (and whatever other goodies may be waiting in the pipeline) in config/day_planner_tasks.rb.
 Note that you probably won't manage to precede that first minute-long wait.
 I may default to a shorter value in the future.
 I dunno.
 Don't pressure me.

-### Non-Rails uses
+### Other options

-I sort of think it might work without Rails, keeping in mind the various aforementioned caveats?
-I'm not really sure.
-If it totally doesn't, I'd appreciate feedback.
+#### name

 You can name a task thusly:

     DayPlanner.schedule(every: 2.minutes, name: "my task") do
         MyClass.my_class_method
     end

 If you do, you can find the task later:
     DayPlanner.find_task("my task")

+#### environment

+If you're using Rails, you can include environment in your options hash, setting the value to the Rails environment in which you'd like the task executed.
+For example:

+    DayPlanner.schedule(every: 1.hour, name: "occasional task", environment: "production") do
+        # I run every hour, but only if you're using Rails and in production.
+    end

 To cancel a task, you can either call the task's "destroy" method, or call a class method on DayPlanner:
     DayPlanner.cancel(task)

 You can either pass a name, if you named the task, or the task object.

+### Non-Rails uses

+I sort of think it might work without Rails, keeping in mind the various aforementioned caveats?
+I'm not really sure.
+If it totally doesn't, I'd appreciate feedback.

 ## Contributing